Julia Hoffman: The Leviathan Saga

-Julia went to the Collinwood caretaker's cottage and examined Sabrina Stewart, finding her weak from a vampire attack.
+Julia went to the Collinwood caretaker's cottage and examined Sabrina Stuart (Lisa Richards), finding her weak from a vampire attack.
 She confronted Barnabas, demanding to know why he had attacked Sabrina.
 Julia believed that her own injections were responsible for the increased need for blood, and worried that, until the effects of her injections wore off, Barnabas was in increased danger of exposure from the concerned people of Collinsport.
 The doctor wished that a solution to control Barnabas' need could be found so that he would not kill Sabrina, and believed that the two would eventually be able to find a cure for his condition.
 Moments later, Julia learned that Jeb had been killed, pushed off of Widows' Hill by Sky Rumson.
 Barnabas sneaked out to confront Sky, and Julia later questioned Barnabas about where he had gone.
 She admitted that she was not condemning him, but Barnabas never revealed that he had forced Sky to shoot himself in the chest.
 Panicking because of his insatiable lust for blood, Barnabas rushed to the east wing parlor, hoping to finally enter Parallel Time and potentially be free of his curse.
 Julia hurried after Barnabas, yelling that she wanted to talk to him, but Barnabas had already transitioned into Parallel Time, and Julia, unable to enter the room, was forced to watch him from the door.
 Julia pondered with horror that Barnabas could be trapped in the other time band.